ST6GALNAC5 Gene

 Neu5Ac-Glycoprotein + CMP

-This reaction creates alpha-2,6-linked sialic acid residues that modulate the physical and signaling properties of neural cell surfaces[@schnaar2018].
+This reaction creates alpha-2,6-linked sialic acid residues that modulate the physical and signaling properties of neural cell surfaces2Gangliosides and sialic acid in neural function2018 · Journal of Neurochemistry · PMID 29876543Open reference.

 Sialylation in the Brain